sebgoa/cloudstack-books/en/book.markdown

 After the boostrapping process finishes, you should be able to login to your instances and use *hadoop* or if you are running a proxy on your machine, you will be able to access your hadoop cluster locally.
-Testing of Whirr for PRODUCT is still under [investigation](https://issues.apache.org/jira/browse/WHIRR-725) and the subject of a Google Summer of Code 2013 project.
+Testing of Whirr for CloudStack is still under [investigation](https://issues.apache.org/jira/browse/WHIRR-725) and the subject of a Google Summer of Code 2013 project.
 We currently identified issues with the use of security groups.
 Moreover this was tested on a